-Students who are absent without an extreme cause for an excessive number of days within a semester may be required to produce a note from their physician in order to be excused.
-Students required to produce a doctor's note to excuse absences will be required to do so for the remainder of the school year.
-Students and parents will be notified through their dean as they approach ten (10) excused absences within a semester/year.
+Students who are absent without an extreme cause for an excessive number of days (9 oe more) within a semester may be required to produce a note from their physician in order to be excused.
+Students required to produce a doctor's note to excuse absences will be required to do so for the remainder of the school semester/year.
+Students and parents will be notified through the dean's office as they approach 9 excused absences within a semester/year.